-The Central Valley Higher Education Consortium (CVHEC) is the partner for the Partnership’s Higher Education Priority.
+Central Valley Higher Education Consortium (CVHEC) is the Partnership’s Higher Education Priority partner.
 Its focus is: Partner with Complete College America to increase college completion rates and reduce remediation time.
 Develop policy reform regarding foster care/transitional youth and college completion.
 Work on Central Valley GOAL 2025 with partners in all four sectors – higher education, K-12, nonprofit, business for profit.
 Work on education advocacy with Partnership Board.
-Below is their report for 2016.

 Central Valley Advocacy Policy Summit

 Planned for October 2-3, 2016, the summit will occur annually.
 Participating college/university leaders, policymakers, advocates, and philanthropists will:

 - Highlight unique needs of first generation, low-income underserved students

 - Discuss innovative changes in academic learning focused Valley students.

 - Support faculty to pilot new approaches in learning.

 - Support academic programming that enroll, retains more at risk students.